google/model-viewer/POLYFILLS.md

 ### Regarding Fullscreen API

-The Fullscreen API is only necessary for the experimental Web XR Device API-based AR mode.
+The Fullscreen API is necessary for AR use cases.
+Currently, it is  necessary for the experimental Web XR Device API-based AR mode.
 Since this is only available behind a flag in Chrome Dev today, it is not necessary to load a Fullscreen API polyfill in production scenarios.

+**Importantly:** Fullscreen API is used as a fallback when Scene Viewer fails to launch on Android.
+If you do not include a polyfill for this API, the AR button may appear to do nothing on Samsung Internet and other browsers like it that do not have Fullscreen API yet.

 ### Regarding Resize Observer